Mobile navigation allows map partners to easily display their maps as well as present visual and audio turn-by-turn prompts on the head unit.

 let lifecycleConfig = SDLLifecycleConfiguration(appName: "<#App Name#>", fullAppId: "<#App Id#>") lifecycleConfig.appType = .navigation let streamingConfig = SDLStreamingMediaConfiguration(securityManagers: [OEMSecurityManager.self]) let config = SDLConfiguration(lifecycle: lifecycleConfig, lockScreen: .enabled(), logging: .default(), streamingMedia: streamingConfig, fileManager: .default())

-When compiling, you must make sure to include all possible OEM security managers that you wish to support.
+When compiling your app for production, make sure to include all possible OEM security managers that you wish to support.

 To present a keyboard (such as for searching for navigation destinations), you should use the